 Perfectly Flawed – Llandudno acoustic act (2002), feat; Emma Lavelle (voc,gtr), Laura Edwards (cello) & sometimes Cat Crossley (gtr) (ex Plutonic), who 10 years later turned up in Secret Shows

 Perfect Picture – 2-pc emo/experimental band from Rhos-on-Sea (c2004), feat; Mark Kirwan, Alex Stockford. (website)

-Perkins, Mark – saxophonist with Mercenary Skank & before them with Open Channel D & as a sessionist with Mystery Girls.
-Now running a rehearsal studio in London now called Playground.
+Mark Perkins – saxophonist with Mercenary Skank & before them with Open Channel D & as a sessionist with Mystery Girls.
+Later ran a rehearsal studio in London now called Playground.

 Pesda Roc – annual rock festival held in Bethesda, attracting the likes of Super Furry Animals, Cerys Matthews amongst many others to the line ups.